This tutorial introduces the basic steps of setting up a Podaris project and doing simple planning, engineering, analysis, and collaboration with it.

 - Your projects will be "open source": visible to the world, and may be copied by anyone.

-- Certain features, such as custom layer properties and audio/video chat are not enabled.
+- Certain features, such as custom layer properties.

 Having registered your account, click on the New Project button.